Trump recognizes Venezuela opposition leader Juan Guaidó as interim president

 Although critics of the Maduro government want his ouster, no viable solution has emerged.
 Some experts caution anti-government protests have occurred in the past and failed.

 There has been pressure on the military to move away from Maduro.
-Recently a small team of soldiers attempted an uprising but it was quashed by the government.
+A small team of soldiers recently attempted an uprising but it was quashed by the government.

 “Everyone thinks they have to do something to get the military to move against the regime.
 That’s what everyone is banking on,” said Frank Mora, a former Pentagon official during Obama’s administration who now heads Florida International University’s Latin America and Caribbean Center.